Académie Ste. Cécile International School: Athletics

-The school offers 9 varsity sports for both males and females, including basketball, badminton, cross country running, golf, soccer, swimming, tennis, track & field, and volleyball.
+The school offers 9 varsity sports for both males and females, including basketball, badminton, cross country running, ice hockey, golf, soccer, swimming, tennis, track & field, and volleyball.In 2023, the school established a boys’ U18 Prep hockey team and a girls’ U19 hockey team.
+The teams include players from Canada, the United States, Taiwan, China, Australia, New Zealand, and Europe, and the boys’ U18 team captured the GLPHL Championship during the 2024–2025 season.
 Due to its small size, the school fields teams within Tier III of WECSAA, the bottom tier.
 Individual and dual sports operate in a single league irrespective of enrollment.
 The school has, however, invested heavily in its facilities and now includes an NBA regulation size gym with an elevated track, in addition to an exterior track with an artificial turf field.
 The school has previously hosted OFSAA events in its facilities due to their high capacity.

 Participation in sports is approximately 70% of the student population, with many students playing multiple sports due to the very low student population.
 The top athletes of the year, both male and female and decided upon by coaches, are awarded a plaque at the end of the year.
 The school's tennis and badminton teams are among their most competitive.
 The tennis team has previously reached the finals at OFSAA in ladies' doubles as well as winning SWOSSAA in men's doubles.
 The school's badminton team is one of the most competitive sports due to the sport's popularity among the primarily Asian international students.
 The school reached SWOSAA finals in 2017.

 Contact Sports

-The school does not allow contact sports, thus the school does not have an American football, hockey, or wrestling team.
+The school does not allow contact sports, thus the school does not have an American football, or wrestling team.